EMI: EMI Music Publishing

 As well as the well-known record label the group also owned EMI Music Publishing, which was the largest music publisher in the world.
 EMI Music Publishing has won the Music Week Award for Publisher of the Year every year for over 10 years; in 2009, for the first time in history the award was shared jointly with Universal Music Publishing.
-As is often the case in the music industry, the publishing arm and record label are very separate businesses.
+The publishing arm and record label are separate businesses.

 EMI administered the publishing rights of over 1.3 million songs, headlined by Queen, Carole King, The Police, the Motown catalog, Kanye West, Alicia Keys, Drake, Sia, P!nk, Pharrell Williams, and Calvin Harris.

 EMI's music publishing operations were sold to a consortium led by Sony/ATV Music Publishing in 2012; BMG acquired the music publishing libraries of Virgin Music (which EMI held) and Famous Music UK (which Sony/ATV held).

 Criticism

 CD price fixing

 Between 1995 and 2000, music companies were found to have used illegal marketing agreements such as minimum advertised pricing to artificially inflate prices of compact discs in order to end price wars by discounters such as Best Buy and Target in the early 1990s.

-A settlement in 2002 included the music publishers and distributors; Sony Music, Warner Music, Bertelsmann Music Group, EMI and Universal Music.
-In restitution for price fixing, they agreed to pay a $67.4 million fine and distribute $75.7 million in CDs to public and non-profit groups; however, they admitted no wrongdoing.
-It is estimated customers were overcharged by nearly $500 million and up to $5 per album.
+In 2002, a settlement found that the publishing and distribution companies Sony Music, Warner Music, Bertelsmann Music Group, EMI and Universal Music, would pay a $67.4 million fine and distribute $75.7 million in CDs to public and non-profit groups in restitution for price fixing.
+None of the companies admitted wrongdoing.
+It was estimated customers were overcharged by nearly $500 million and up to $5 per album.

 On Internet Freedom Day in January 2013, EMI evoked controversy after the removal of Martin Luther King Jr's "I Have a Dream" speech from Vimeo due to a copyright violation.